US asks Gibraltar to halt release of Iranian tanker | DW | 15.08.2019

 "The US Department of Justice has applied to seize the Grace 1 on a number of allegations which are now being considered," the government of British overseas territory announced in a statement released Thursday.

-The Gibraltar Chronicle reports that the last-minute request, from the US Department of Justice, has prompted the British territory's Supreme Court to hold off on an official decision on the tanker until later Thursday.
+The Gibraltar Chronicle reports that the last-minute request, from the US Department of Justice, has prompted the British territory's Supreme Court to hold off on an official decision on the tanker until later in the day.
 Further details about the US allegations were not immediately available.
-The captain of the vessel and three officers have been formally released, a Gibraltar government spokesperson said.

 Read more: Iran and US trade barbs at international nuclear meeting